-Use domestic water system for heating and cooling
+• Use domestic water system for heating and cooling

-Double-wall plate heat exchanger ensures integrity of the potable water supply safety and integrity of the potable water supply.
-The Integrated Piping System's double-wall plate heat exchanger fully isolates the chilled water supply from the domestic water at all times.
+Double-wall plate heat exchanger ensures integrity of the potable water supply

+The #1 concern must always be to maintain the safety and integrity of the potable water supply.
+The Integrated Piping System's double-wall plate heat exchange fully isolates the childe water supply from the domestic water at all times.

-Existing Solution of NYCHA
+Solution Existing Solution of NYCHA